RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark: Environments

+Routing problems are perhaps the most known class of CO problems.
+They are problems of great practical importance, not only for logistics, where they are more commonly framed, but also for industry, engineering, science, and medicine.
+The typical objective of routing problems is to minimize the total length of the paths needed to visit some (or all) the nodes in a graph.
+In the following section, we present each of these variants with details of their implementations.

-\paragraph{Common instance generation details} Following the standard protocol of NCO, we randomly sample node coordinates from the 2D unit square (i.e., $[0,1]^2$).
-When generating the training data, we regulate the randomness by setting the random seed to 1234.
-Conversely, when generating 10,000 validation instances, we use random seed 4321.
-For the creation of the testing 10,000 instances, we use the random seed 1234.
+\paragraph{Common instance generation details} Following the standard protocol of NCO for routing, we randomly sample node coordinates from the 2D unit square (i.e., $[0,1]^2$).
+To ensure reproducibility in our experiments, we use specific random seeds for generating validation and testing instances.
+For the 10,000 validation instances, we use a random seed of 4321.
+For the 10,000 testing instances, we use a random seed of 1234.
 All protocols, including seed selection, align with the practices outlined by \citet{kool2018attention}.

-\subsection{Traveling Salesman Problem (TSP)}
+\subsubsection{Traveling Salesman Problem (TSP)}

 The Traveling Salesman Problem (TSP) is a fundamental routing problem that aims to find the Hamiltonian cycle of minimum length.
-While the original TSP formulation employs mixed-integer linear programming (MILP), to integrate TSP into autoregressive solution decoding (i.e., the construction process), we reinterpret the solution-finding process as sequential node selection in line with \citet{kool2018attention}.
+While the original TSP formulation employs mixed-integer linear programming (MILP), in the NCO community, the solution-finding process of TSP is differently formulated for constructive and improvement methods.
+For constructive methods, the TSP solution is generated by autoregressive solution decoding (i.e., the construction process) in line with \citet{kool2018attention}.
 In each step of node selection, we preclude the selection of nodes already picked in previous rounds.
 This procedure ensures the feasibility of constructed solutions and also allows for the potential construction of an optimal solution for any TSP instance.
+For improvement methods, it starts with an initial solution and iteratively searches for an optimal one using local search.
+In each step, the solution is locally adjusted based on a specified local search operator.
+We support two representative operators for TSP variants, including the 2-opt in line with \citet{ma2021learning} and the flexible k-opt in line with \citet{ma2024learning}.
+The former selects two nodes in the current solution and reverses the solution segment between them to perform a 2-opt exchange.
+The latter selects $k$ nodes so that a k-opt is performed.
+Both methods ensure the feasibility of the solutions by masking invalid actions.
+The best solution after a set number of iterations is the final output.

-\subsection{Capacitated Vehicle Routing Problem (CVRP)}
+\subsubsection{Capacitated Vehicle Routing Problem (CVRP)}